 Upset residents have started a campaign to reverse the name change, which was done earlier this month with no community consultation following a years-long campaign by a Sikh group, and Liberal MP for Berwick Brad Battin held a public hearing on the issue at the lake on Tuesday evening.

-More than 600 locals attended the meeting, where speakers including Mr Battin addressed concerns including the lack of consultation and the failure of the left-wing state government to its own criteria under its “Name a Place” initiative, which is supposed to honour Victorians who have made a contribution to the location being named.
+More than 600 locals attended the meeting, where speakers including Mr Battin addressed concerns including the lack of consultation and the failure of the left-wing state government to follow the criteria of its “Name a Place” initiative, which is supposed to honour Victorians who have made a contribution to the location being named.

 Mr Battin also raised the issue in Parliament on Monday, saying that he has been contacted by thousands of furious constituents who feel blindsided and excluded by the state government decision.